This Day In Writing History

 He also co-starred in the 2008 prison drama, Felon, which starred Stephen Dorff as a loving family man who finds himself sent to prison for killing a burglar who had broken into his home.

 Shepard would return to screenwriting in 1984, co-writing the Wim Wenders film, Paris, Texas.
 The following year, he wrote and starred in an adaptation of his play, Fool For Love, directed by the great Robert Altman.
 In 2005, he co-wrote and starred in another Wim Wenders movie, Don't Come Knocking.

 Shepard played an aging Western movie star, who, disgusted with his decadent, meaningless life, flees the set of his latest movie on horseback.
 He hits the road in search of his past and the woman (Jessica Lange) he left behind twenty years ago.

 Sam Shepard has proven himself to be one of America's best modernist playwrights.
 He has written over 45 plays, eleven of which won Obie Awards, and one the Pulitzer Prize.
 He also earned Tony Award nominations.

 In 1986, he was elected to the American Academy of Arts and Letters, which in 1992 awarded him the Gold Medal for Drama.
 In 1994, he was elected to the Theatre Hall of Fame.
 He has taught drama for many years.

 His classes in play writing and theater arts have been held at various theater workshops, festivals, and universities.
 During the 1970s, he served as a professor at the University of California, Davis.
 His most recent play is Ages of the Moon (2009).

 "There are places where writing is acting and acting is writing.
 I'm not so interested in the divisions.
 I'm interested in the way things cross over." - Sam Shepard

-Today's video features Sam Shepard reading from his 1983 collection of short prose and poetry, Motel Chronicles.
+Today's video features Sam Shepard reading from his work at Trinity College, Dublin, in 2012.
 Enjoy!